bradyhouse/house/fiddles/aws/lab-101-iam-setup.md

   2. None.
 It is a "global service" effecting all regions.
   3. User Name > My Account
   4. Use the IAM customize link
-  5. The email you used originally setup your AWS account.
+  5. The "root account" is simply the account created when you first setup your AWS account.
+It has complete Admin access.
   6. Multi-Factor Authentication
   7. Google Authentication
   8. If someone gets your root password, they still won't be able to use your account without using authentication via a physical device.